avalcarcel9/Website/content/CV/index.md

 Ph.D., Biostatistics
 University of Pennsylvania
 Advisors: Drs.
 Kristin Linn and Russell [Taki] Shinohara
-Thesis Title: Comprehensive Multiple Sclerosis Lesion Analysis Methods for Magnetic Resonance Imaging
+Thesis Title: Statistical Methods for Multi-Modal Image Analysis with Applications in Multiple Sclerosis and Neurodevelopment
 _(anticipated May 2020)_

 M.S., Biostatistics